cdk-patterns/serverless/the-cloudwatch-dashboard/README.md

 Amazon CloudWatch provides automated cross service and per service dashboards to help you understand key metrics for the AWS services that you use.
-For custom metrics, use Amazon CloudWatch Embedded Metric Format to log a batch of metrics Amazon Web Services Serverless Application Lens that will be processed asynchronously by CloudWatch without impacting the performance of your Serverless application.
+For custom metrics, use Amazon CloudWatch Embedded Metric Format to log a batch of metrics that will be processed asynchronously by CloudWatch without impacting the performance of your Serverless application.

 The following guidelines can be used whether you are creating a dashboard or looking to formulate a plan for new and existing applications when it comes to metrics: